utahCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • Dispute the Ticket

 § Online- Use the Utah Courts e-Payment service portal.
-You will need the citation number on the ticket.
+You may need the citation number on the ticket.
 Some courts have online payment portals on their websites.
-You will need to input your citation number and other required information on the portal and it will bring up your ticket and follow the payment instructions.
+You may need to input your citation number and other required information on the portal, which may bring up your ticket and follow the payment instructions.
 If your ticket is unavailable, you may need to contact your assigned court.

-§ By Mail- You can mail a money order for the fine, along with a copy of the ticket to the court indicated on the citation.
+§ By Mail- You can mail a money order for the fine and a copy of the ticket to the court indicated on the citation.

 § In-Person- You can appear in person at the assigned court to pay your ticket.

-If you are required to make a court appearance, then you must appear on your court date to enter your plea, after which you will be evaluated for the fines and other charges and penalties accruable.
-A conviction will be reported to the Utah DLD and will result in points being assessed on your driving record.
+If you are required to make a court appearance, then you may appear on your court date to enter your plea, after which you may be evaluated for the fines and other charges and penalties accruable.
+A conviction may be reported to the Utah DLD and may result in points being assessed on your driving record.

-You might be eligible to enter a “Plea in Abeyance”, which is essentially a guilty plea, but will be held by the court for a specified amount of time (6–12 months) during which it will not be reported to the Utah DLD as a conviction.
-If you complete the terms of the agreement, the charges will be dropped and the ticket will be dismissed.
+You might be eligible to enter a "Plea in Abeyance," which is essentially a guilty plea.
+The court may hold the plea for a specified amount of time (6–12 months), during which it may not be reported to the Utah DLD as a conviction.
+If you complete the terms of the agreement, the charges may be dropped, and the ticket may be dismissed.

-Failure to pay the fine or contest the ticket in court, by the deadline indicated on the ticket will result in increases in fines in the form of surcharges and the possibility of a license suspension and a warrant being issued for your arrest.
-If you are unable to make any of your court dates, ensure to inform the court and reschedule the date.
+Failure to pay the fine or contest the ticket in court by the deadline indicated on the ticket may result in increases in fines in the form of surcharges and, the possibility of a license suspension and a warrant being issued for your arrest.
+If you cannot make any of your court dates, inform the court and reschedule the date.

 disclaimer